afroisalreadyinu/logfigure/README.md

-Logfigure generates loggign configuration for the Python logging standard library.
+Logfigure generates logging configuration for the Python logging standard library.
 The accepted format is a very simple DSL close to natural language, and configuration in the file configuration format is generated.
 You can also use logfigure as a library to configure